 In keeping with our 100% open source ethos, this feature is available in YugabyteDB under the Apache 2.0 license, so you can try it out right from your laptop!
-This blog post will dive into the details of this feature such as the high-level design, use-case benefits, as well as the how to use it.
+This blog post will dive into the details of this feature such as the high-level design, use-case benefits, as well as how to use it.

 Why geo-partition data?

 Geo-partitioning of data is critical to some global applications.
 However, global applications are not deployed using one particular multi-region deployment topology.
 The multi-region deployment topologies could vary significantly depending on the needs of the application, some of which are very common and critical.